 - Gently punch the dough down to release all air inside, and knead for 1 minute.

-- Cut into 12 equal pieces, shape each into a tight ball, and place in two greased round tins.
+- Cut into equal pieces (12 if using them for sandwiches and 20-24 for dinner rolls), shape each into a tight ball, and place in two greased round tins.

 - Dust the tops with some flour.